SJIANG Dr. Sunny Jiang

 Undergraduate Researcher

-Javin Chung is a second-year undergraduate student pursuing a major in Biological Sciences and joined Dr. Jiang’s lab in Winter of 2023.
+Javin Chung is a third-year undergraduate student pursuing a major in Biological Sciences and joined Dr. Jiang’s lab in Winter of 2023.
 He is currently assisting Jacquelynn Nguyen in the development of hydrogel bio-beads as a media for the adsorption, removal, and degradation of microcystins.
 Javin loves to surf at Huntington Beach and go on hikes in his free time.

 Previous Laboratory Members